 The 55-year-old Laikipia county governor is the chair of Raila’s presidential campaign board.
-Nderitu surprised many when he declared support for the ODM leader.
+Ndiritu surprised many when he declared support for the ODM leader.
 At that time, the majority of legislators in the county were trooping over to Ruto’s corner.

-Nderitu, a nephew of former president Kibaki, served as an assistant minister for industrialisation in the grand coalition government.
+Ndiritu, a nephew of former president Kibaki, served as an assistant minister for industrialisation in the grand coalition government.
 He supported Kenyatta in the subsequent presidential elections.

 The 64-year-old two-time Kakamega county governor is a member of Raila’s presidential campaign board.
 He came into the national limelight in the grand coalition government where he served as planning minister.
 The ODM deputy party leader has been tasked with coordinating campaign activities in the Western region.
 The Kakamega governor is known for his grassroots mobilisation capabilities, which will be crucial in the get-out-and-vote campaign in ODM-leaning counties.